Gilles00/resto-manager/readme.md

-Django app
+#Goal

-Goal :
+This Django app can be used to assign food deliveries to independant deliverers.

-Assign food deliveries to independant deliverers.
+#Motivation

-Log210 - teamwork
+This project was a teamwork for school.